NangoHQ/nango/README.md

 ## 100+ pre-configured APIs, easily add your own

 Nango works with **any** API and use-case.
-Adding [Integration Templates](https://docs.nango.dev/core-concepts#templates) is easy and we already have the main APIs covered.
+Adding [API Configurations](https://docs.nango.dev/core-concepts#api-configuration) is easy and we already have the main APIs covered.

 100+ APIs are pre-configured to work out-of-the-box, including: